 - Cover the banana slices with the rest of the bread, and cover with the bananas.

-- Place all of the remaining ingredients, except for the banana and muscovado sugar, in a saucepan.
+- Place all of the remaining ingredients, except for the banana and muscovado sugar, in a jug and whisk together.

-- Pour the custard over the bread and banana slices.
+- Pour over the bread and banana slices.

 - Chop up the remaining banana into slices and layer over the top of the custard.